Coronavirus pandemic has exercise studios from ClassPass to Barre3 throwing in the towel

 In times of coronavirus, exercise studios never really had a chance: Shared exercise equipment is known to be extremely germ-laden in the best of times, and COVID-19 is catchable by proximity to an infected person who is asymptomatic.
-There isn’t a feasible way to prevent transmissions in a group exercise class.
+There isn’t a feasible way to prevent transmission in a group exercise class.

 Late last week, East Coast exercise studios began closing down; as of today, many West Coast exercise studios are coming around to reality and shuttering, after numerous emails to customers touting their improved cleaning strategies.
 Here are a few examples: